-The law recognizes different kinds of property rights: a person can have an ownership right, or a possessory right, or both.
-For example, a landlord owns a house, but does not have the right to be there any time he or she pleases.
+The law recognizes different kinds of property rights: a person can have an ownership right, a possessory right, or both.
+For example, a landlord owns a house but does not have the right to be there any time he or she pleases.
 The right of possession belongs to the tenant.
-Similarly, a spouse may jointly own a house but either due to separation or a protective order, the other spouse may have the sole right of possession.
+Similarly, a spouse may jointly own a house, but either due to separation or a protective or restraining order, the other spouse may have the sole right of possession.

-In trespassing and burglary cases, a person who both owns and possesses a piece of property cannot be charged with these crimes because, absent unusual circumstances, the defendant always has permission to be on the property.
+A person who both owns and possesses a piece of property cannot be charged with trespassing or burglary because, absent unusual circumstances, the defendant always has permission to be on the property.
 However, a person who has an ownership interest in a property, but not a right of possession, can be charged with trespassing or burglarizing his or her own property in some states.

-In most states, a court order—such as a protective order—can prohibit a person from entering property (even property that the person owns) and, under such circumstances, any entry into the property will be made without permission.
+In most states, a court order—such as a protective order—can prohibit a person from entering the property (even property that the person owns), and under such circumstances, any entry into the property will be made without permission.
 (Ex parte Davis, 542 S.W.2d 192 (Tex.
 Crim.
 App.
 1976).)
 For example, suppose a couple divorces and the marital home is awarded to the husband; the wife is ordered to stay away from the home.
 She could probably be charged with trespassing or burglary for going onto the property without his permission, even if her name is still on the mortgage or deed.
-For more information on protective orders, see Violation Of A Restraining Order.

 Landlords can also be charged with trespassing on their property when they fail to follow state laws intended to protect tenants in their homes.
-While laws vary from state to state, in most states landlords are required to give notice to tenants before they enter the property, and they may enter only for specified reasons.
-If a landlord does not give notice to the tenants, or enters for an unauthorized purpose, the landlord may be charged with trespassing.
+While laws vary, in most states landlords are required to give notice to tenants before they enter the property, and they may enter only for specified reasons.
+If a landlord does not give notice to the tenants or enters for an unauthorized purpose, the landlord may be charged with trespassing.
 In short, although the landlord owns the property, the law requires the landlord to respect the tenant's right of possession.

-If you are charged with burglary or trespassing on any property, whether you believe you had a right to be there or not, you should talk to a criminal defense attorney who practices locally.
+If you're charged with burglary or trespassing on any property, whether you believe you had a right to be there or not, you should talk to a local criminal defense attorney.
 An attorney can investigate your case and determine whether you have any defenses to the charge or are in a good position to plea bargain, go to trial, or obtain a favorable sentence.
 An attorney can help you protect your rights.